splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-apiconfig.rst

 Create an AWS policy and IAM role
 ---------------------------------------------------------------------

-To create an AWS policy and an AWS IAM (Identity and Access Management) role with a unique Amazon Resource Name (ARN), go to the AWS console and follow the instructions in :ref:`aws-authentication`.
+To create an AWS policy and an AWS IAM role with a unique Amazon Resource Name (ARN), go to the AWS console and follow the instructions in :ref:`aws-authentication`.
 Use the ``externalId`` and ``accountId`` values generated in the previous step.

 .. _review-aws-iam-policy: